Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 * "cd /" to go to the root directory
 * "cd" by itself also goes back to the home directory

+#### Git
+* "git" is used to refer to the version control system itself (github)
+* "git add" track these file changes and **add** them to the staging area
+* "git commit" permanently save the staged changes to the repository's history
+* "git push" push my local commits up to the remote server (github)
+* "git clone" clone a remote repo to my local machine
+* "git status" show me the current status of my repo

 ## Exercises and results